 You can expect us to:

 - Provide you 3 training shifts where you will shadow an experienced volunteer and/or staff member.
 We will continue to offer you support and further training as needed.

-- Provide a friendly and supportive environment in which you will have the opportunity to learn about animal handling, care, and rehabilitation.
+- Provide a friendly and supportive environment in which you will have the opportunity to learn about wildlife rehabilitation.

 - Provide a reference letter for you once you have completed your 100-hour minimum commitment.